lucasmaiaesilva/booking-test/README.md

 - Integration between dates ( conflicted date - start and end dates “wrapping” another booking )-Desktop
 - Integration between dates ( conflicted date - start and end dates “wrapping” another booking )-Mobile

-https://booking-test-lucasmaiaesilva.vercel.app
+## Deployed version

+You can have the access to the published version at: https://booking-test-lucasmaiaesilva.vercel.app

 Feel free to explore the application and test its functionality in a live environment.